LabAutoSig/Lab_Auto_Camera_Detection/README.md

 ### 5. User-Specific Path Updates

 Update the following files with your specific paths:
-- `display_detection\detection_requirements.txt`: Update with your Cutout.pro credentials, input image path, and enhanced image save path.
+- `display_detection\detection_requirements.txt`: Update with your Cutout.pro credentials.
 - `3D_reconstruction\FreeCad_path.txt`: Update with the FreeCAD bin folder path.

 Refer to the detailed instructions in the original guide for further customization.